 - Benjamin A. Gilman International Scholarship - a nationally competitive award for Pell grant recipients

 Start by attending a Study Abroad 101 information session to learn the basics about study abroad as well as your next steps.
-Then, schedule an appointment with the study abroad adviser listed at the top of this page to move on to Phase 2!
+Then, schedule an appointment with the study abroad adviser for the Middle East to move on to Phase 2!

 |Dates / Deadlines:|